Jelenia Góra–Polana Jakuszyce railway: History

 In April 1945 most of the locomotives were evacuated.
 Some were captured in the border station Polaun/Grünthal by the advancing Red Army.
 After the war, the electric equipment was dismantled and together with the remaining locomotives transported to the Soviet Union as reparation.

 Silesia was transferred to Poland, and cross-border traffic was abolished.
 Following an exchange of border territories between Czechoslovakia and Poland, the Bohemian part was extended to Harrachov, and that became the new terminal station.

-Polish State Railways (PKP) operated passenger trains as far as Szklarska Poręba Huta (Josephinenhütte) and freight trains as far as Jakuszyce.
+Polish State Railways (PKP) operated passenger trains as far as Szklarska Poręba Huta and freight trains as far as Jakuszyce.
 The track as far as Szklarska Poręba Górna was electrified again in 1987.
 Except for a one-day celebration on the 100th anniversary in 2002, cross border traffic was never restored.
 Due to decision of the Common Monitoring Committee of Operational Programme of European Transborder Cooperation Czech Republic - Poland 2007-2013 the execution of the project "Revitalization of the Railway Line Szklarska Poreba - Harrachov" will be provided.
 This project has been recommended to be awarded a subsidy.
 The reconstruction work started in June 2009 on the Polish side, in October 2009 also on the Czech side.
 The regular public rail transport across the border started on 28 August 2010.
-Until 12 December 2015 trains were operated both by a Polish company Przewozy Regionalne and a Czech company Viamont A.S. (later GW Train Regio), now they are operated both by Polish company Koleje Dolnośląskie and České dráhy; on the non-electrified section using the latter's Stadler Regio-Shuttle RS1 diesel trains.
+Until 12 December 2015 trains were operated both by a Polish company Polregio and a Czech company Viamont A.S. (later GW Train Regio), now they are operated both by Polish company Lower Silesian Railways and České dráhy; on the non-electrified section using the latter's Stadler Regio-Shuttle RS1 diesel trains.